pdefusco/CDE_Wheel_Jobs/README.md

 ## Step by Step Instructions

 A CDE Job is Application code along with defined configurations and resources.
 Jobs can be run on demand or scheduled.
 An individual job execution is called a job run.

 Similar to a CDE Spark Job, a CDE Spark Submit executes a Job with the difference that it doesn't allow you to reuse the CDE Job Definition to rerun the job.
 The CDE Spark Submit is the quickest way to prototype a job.

 In this example we will run a CDE Spark Submit with the Wheel file.

+The Spark Job code can be found in ```mywheel/__main__.py``` file but it does not require modifications.
+If you are familiar with PySpark you might notice this is a very simple Spark SQL job.

 The Wheel has already been created for you and will automatically download to your the ```dist``` directory upon cloning this project.

-You can launch a CDE Job from local via the CDE CLI via the ```cde spark submit```.
+Once you have the CDE CLI installed on your terminal you can launch a CDE Job from local via the CDE CLI via the ```cde spark submit```.
 Copy the following command and execute it in your terminal:

 ```
 cde spark submit --py-files dist/mywheel-0.0.1-py3-none-any.whl mywheel/__main__.py